totaljs/lesscode/readme.md

 ## Good to know

 - FlowStream files must be generated manually and stored in `/databases/flowstreams/{name|id}.json`
-- FlowStream identifier is taken from the filename.
+- FlowStream identifier is always taken from the filename.
 E.g., `registration.json`, identifier is `registration`
 - How to edit FlowStream?
 Visit <http://127.0.0.1:8000/flowstreams/?token=YOUR_TOKEN_GENERATED_BY_THE_APP>
+- How to obtain a list of FlowStreams in JSON format?
+Visit <http://127.0.0.1:8000/flowstreams/?token=YOUR_TOKEN_GENERATED_BY_THE_APP> as `XMLHttpRequest`
 - FlowStreams are part of the main thread (Flow worker is disabled)

 ## Installation